Gabri40/ComputationalIntelligence/log.md

    ...
    ```

-5. The agent is the evaluated against one choosing always the optimal move for 1000 games, with the following results:
+5. The agent is the evaluated against an agent that chooses always the optimal move for 1000 games, with the following results:

    ```
    !FINAL BOSS!